 There are a few types of pipes used for chilled water.
-Chilled water pipes are made of different materials at different manufacturing standards.
+Chilled water pipes (CHW pipe) are made of different materials at different manufacturing standards.
 Hence, they have different characteristics for different applications.
 Though I have some experience with chilled water pipes, I spoke with some of my friends who are experts in chilled water pipes for this post.

 The most common type of pipe used for chilled water is carbon steel pipes.
 Carbon steel chilled water pipes are commonly referred to as black steel pipes because of the black color surface of the carbon steel.